What is a Landscape Horticulturist?

 What does it cost?

-- For a list of textbooks view the Program Outline, and go to page 176
+- For a list of textbooks view the Program Outline, and go to page 204.
+Some training institutions include the cost of books in the tuition.

-- Additional Costs – Field trips, CSA safety footwear, rain gear, accommodations, basic school supplies and study materials.
+- Additional costs can include: field trips, CSA safety footwear, rain gear, accommodations, basic school supplies and study materials.

 - Equipment Operator